-Eighty years of Urban Climatology in Stuttgart (2018)History of the Section of Urban Climatology within the Office for Environmental Protection of the city of Stuttgart
+Eighty two years of Urban Climatology in Stuttgart (2020)History of the Section of Urban Climatology within the Office for Environmental Protection of the city of Stuttgart

 Measurements at Charlottenplatz

 Urban climatology has always been an important and traditional aspect in Stuttgart with roots that dated back 75 years